-The assessed accounting fair value of these Executive Options is calculated using an options valuation model which assumes (as at the date of grant) an underlying Company share price of \$0.20 (being the Company's IPO issue price), a risk-free rate of 0.11% per annum (based on the 3 year Australian bond yield rate) and a volatility rate of 75% for the underlying shares in the Company.
+The assessed accounting fair value of these Executive Options (refer 2022 Equity-Based Benefits in Section (3)) is calculated using an options valuation model which assumes (as at the date of grant) an underlying Company share price of \$0.895, a risk-free rate of 0.87% per annum (based on the 3 year Australian bond yield rate) and a volatility rate of 83% for the underlying shares in the Company.
+Further details are in Note 15 (Shared Based Payments) of the notes to the financial statements.